Ashford (NYSE:AINC) Receives New Coverage from Analysts at StockNews.com

-Equities researchers at StockNews.com assumed coverage on shares of Ashford (NYSE:AINC – Get Rating) in a report issued on Sunday.
-The firm set a “buy” rating on the stock.
+StockNews.com assumed coverage on shares of Ashford (NYSE:AINC – Get Rating) in a research note issued to investors on Monday.
+The brokerage set a “buy” rating on the stock.

 Ashford Company Profile